 In personal training, there’s a thing called change psychology.
 This is the basic idea that behavioral change occurs gradually and over time through exposure to motivational pressures and positive influence.

 When a trainer earns their certification, change psychology is a large component of what they are taught.
-This is a system of direct and subtle communication skills that encourage a rewiring of habit and priority in a client.
+This system of direct and subtle communication skills encourages a rewiring of habit and priority in a client.
 The aim of change psychology is to go beyond just offering a session to session physical experience, but is also a means by which a client gradually alters their perspective and lifestyle.

 Change psychology is aimed at providing a long term benefit where a client can now take on board a new and improved mindfulness towards health and fitness through the remainder of their life.

-When it comes to online coaching, this component is exists, but in a far less meaningful way, even with live webinar-type sessions or one-on-one Skype sessions.
-The distance just makes it impossible to translate real, impactful influence and motivation.
+When it comes to online coaching, this component exists, but in a far less meaningful way, even with live webinar-type sessions or one-on-one Skype sessions.
+The distance makes it impossible to translate real, impactful influence and motivation.
 An online coach can’t assess your training methodologies from a 360 degree perspective.
-They can’t assess your breathing, heart rate, level of fatigue, mobility impediments or your psychological state.
+They can’t assess your breathing, heart rate, level of fatigue, mobility impediments, or psychological state.